 This program includes 30 credit hours of courses in such topics as digital imaging, black and white photography, imaging technologies and lighting.
 Students can gain a basic understanding of camera and darkroom techniques.
 This program also covers studio and digital photography skills.

 Associate of Applied Science in Visual Communications with a Concentration in Photography

 This photography concentration in the visual communications program provides instruction in traditional and digital photography.
 Students can acquire the skills needed to work effectively in studio and darkroom environments.
 In addition to general education requirements, the curriculum includes classes in the history of photography, the photography business, portrait techniques, digital imaging and color lab techniques.
 Students can also learn to use 35mm SLR, digital SLR and large format cameras.

 Students can develop professional skills through in-class training and internship opportunities.
 The photography program requires students to develop and submit a junior project and a senior thesis.
 Photography students also need to prepare a thesis exhibition for review before graduation.

 Bachelor of Fine Arts in Photography

 Although this 120-credit hour program doesn't focus purely on digital photography, it provides training in both digital photography techniques and traditional film photography.
 Students are required to complete courses in lighting, digital imaging and photographic history.
-Additional courses cover topics in experimental video, alternative processes, color photography, multimedia art, historical techniques and critical writing.
+Additional courses cover topics in experimental video, alternative processes, digital literacy and darkroom photography.